Our Responsibility to the Environment

 We love the winter more than most people – snow is not only our livelihood but also our passion, so we feel particularly motivated to do our part to combat global warming.
 Here are a few examples of our efforts:

-Marmot Basin is one of the only ski areas in Western Canada (and one of a handful in North America) that reduces its carbon footprint by over 10, 000 tons of CO2 per year by organizing staff and guest transportation to and from the ski area.
+Marmot Basin reduces its carbon footprint by organizing staff and guest transportation to and from the ski area.

 - More CO2 emissions are reduced by guests taking advantage of the group transportation and door-to-door service, leaving their vehicles behind at their hotels

-- 100% of summer staff and approximately 95% of the winter team take staff transportation (vans and buses) to get to and from work
+- The majority of summer and winter team take staff transportation (vans and buses) to get to and from work

 - Fuel is stored in above ground, double-walled “Enviro” tanks to reduce the chance of spills